Ukraine crisis: 'Our goal is to avoid a war in Europe,' says Germany's Scholz | DW | 08.02.2022

 Duda, whose country borders western Ukraine and Belarus, has started to play a more prominent diplomatic role recently.

-The talks in the German capital under the so-called "Weimar Triangle" format, which takes between leaders of the 3 countries at times of crisis.
+The talks in the German capital under the so-called "Weimar Triangle" format, which takes between leaders of the three countries at times of crisis.

 rc/rs (dpa, AFP, Reuters)